rmirabelli/CoreAnimationSwiftPlaygrounds/README.md

 edit-compile-run cycle, and get some cool (and fun) things happening!

 Be sure to open the Assistant View (locked rings) to see the samples in operation.

+A video of the full presentation is available at https://www.youtube.com/watch?v=bw11HjQyrtE